4brunu/4brunu.github.io/_posts/2017-01-28-hello-world.md

 In this blog you will find content related to my experience as software developer.

-Last year I had the opportunity to try and learn a lot new things, like:
+Last year I had the opportunity to try and learn a lot of new things, like:

 - Reuse the business logic in C++ on iOS and Android using [Djinni](https://github.com/dropbox/djinni)
 - New Software Software architectures ([MVP](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter) and [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel))